betairylia/MIST/README.md

 # MIST

-This is the implementation of "Deep Clustering via Mutual InformationMaximization with Local Smoothness andTopological Invariant Constraints".
+This is the implementation of "Deep Clustering via Mutual Information Maximization with Local Smoothness and Topological Invariant Constraints".

 ## Usage